splitwise/TokenAutoComplete/README.md

 Setup
 =====

-* Download the [jar file - TODO: add link] and add it to your project
+* Download the [jar file](https://github.com/splitwise/TokenAutoComplete/releases/download/v1.0/token-autocomplete.jar) and add it to your project

 Creating your auto complete view
 --------------------------------